Dehornoy's class and Sylows for set-theoretical solutions of the Yang-Baxter equation: Bounding of the Dehornoy's class

 This corresponds to the OEIS sequence \href{https://oeis.org/A034893}{A034893} \textit{"Maximum of different products of partitions of n into distinct parts"}, studied in \cite{part} where the following is proved: \begin{lem}[\cite{part}] Let $n\geq 2$ be written as $n=\mathcal T_m+l$ where $\mathcal T_m$ is the biggest triangular number ($\mathcal T_m=1+2+\dots+m$) with $\mathcal T_m\leq n$ (and so $l\leq m$).
-Then the maximum value is given by \end{lem} This leads to the following conjecture: \begin{conj} The class $d$ of $S$ is bounded above by $a_n$ and the bound is minimal. \end{conj} Note that the set map $\Pi\colon \mathbb Z^n\to G$ allows us to transport the abelian group structure of $\mathbb Z^n$ to $G$ as follows: \begin{prop} There exists a commutative group structure on $G$ denoted $(G,+)$ such that for all $g,h$ in $G$, $g+h$ is the unique element such that $D_{g+h}=D_gD_h$. \end{prop} \begin{proof} This is a direct consequence of Theorem \ref{istruct}. \end{proof} This structure corresponds to the structure of left braces, see for instance \cite{brace}. \begin{prop} There exist $g',h'$ in $G$ such that $g+h=gh'=hg'$ with $D_{h'}=\pre{g^{-1}}{D_h}$ and $D_{g'}=\pre{h^{-1}}{D_g}$.
+Then the maximum value is given by \end{lem} This leads to the following conjecture: \begin{conj} The class $d$ of $S$ is bounded above by $a_n$ and the bound is minimal. \end{conj} As a consequence we obtain the following result: \begin{prop}[\cite{brace}] The class $d$ divides the order of $\mathcal G$.
+In particular $d$ divides $n!$. \end{prop} \begin{proof} For $s\in S$, the set $\{ks\mid k\in\mathbb Z\}$ is a subgroup of $(G,+)$, and the smallest integer $d_s$ such that $d_ss$ is in the socle corresponds to the order of $\psi(s)$ in $(\mathcal G,+)$, which thus divides $|\mathcal G|$.
+Thus the lcm of the $d_s$ also divides the order of $\mathcal G$.